Is It Healthy to Eat Avocado Every Day? Here Are 6 Health Benefits

 2. Avocados contain more potassium than bananas, so add them to your smoothies

 We have always been told to "eat bananas for potassium," especially before or after a workout.
-But you will have better luck eating avocados for potassium because a 3.5-ounce avocado has 708 milligrams of potassium or 14% of your recommended daily allowance, and bananas have 422 milligrams or 10 percent of your daily recommended allowance, according to Healthline.
+But you will have better luck eating avocados for potassium because a 3.5-ounce avocado has 708 milligrams of potassium or 14 percent of your recommended daily allowance, and bananas have 422 milligrams or 10 percent of your daily recommended allowance, according to Healthline.
 Consuming high potassium foods help support healthy blood pressure levels and water retention "that protect against stroke and prevent osteoporosis and kidney stones."
 Before heading to the gym, scoop the inside of an avocado and eat it to bolster your workout.

 3. Avocados are high in fiber, which promotes weight loss and metabolic health

 High fiber foods help reduce appetite, decrease the risk of high blood pressure, and serve to lower your cholesterol levels.
 Avocados rev your metabolism and are keto-friendly even though they are high in carbohydrates.
-One 3.5-ounce avocado has 7 grams of dietary fiber, so by eating one average-sized avocado, you are consuming 27 percent of your recommended daily amount of fiber (25 grams for women 38 grams for men).
-It also has 12 grams of carbs (which nets out to 2 grams), and 21 grams of healthy fat.
+One 3.5-ounce avocado has 7 grams of dietary fiber, so by eating one average-sized avocado, you are consuming 27 percent of your recommended daily amount of fiber (25 grams for women and 38 grams for men).
+It also has 12 grams of carbs (which nets out to 2 grams) and 21 grams of healthy fat.
 Try adding an avocado to your salads, buddha bowls, dessert mousse as a substitute for cream, and of course enjoy a bowl of guacamole.

 4. Avocados contain 20 different vitamins and minerals, more than a daily supplement